-The Coram Institute for the Future of Children
+The Coram Institute for Children

-The Coram Institute for the Future of Children will be the UK’s first leading centre dedicated to improving the life chances of children, informing and influencing best policy and practice.
+The Coram Institute for Children will be the UK’s first leading centre dedicated to improving the life chances of children, informing and influencing best policy and practice.
 It will house the UK’s first technology hub focused on creating innovative solutions to the challenges facing children and young people today.

 The Coram Institute will be home to a new library of care, which will be a national resource for children’s services professionals.
 It will also house The Story Centre, which will showcase Coram’s historic archive and spotlight the lives of children from the past 300 years, drawing on work by young people of today.